 The amount of product theoretically possible from any particular synthesis is determined by the quality of the synthesis itself, generally done on an automated synthesizer.
 The coupling efficiency of the synthesis is very important.
 At Bio-Synthesis we do our best to optimize this efficiency using modified programming and paying special attention to reagent preparation.
 The results of a drop in coupling efficiency of just a few percentage points on the yield can be devastating.

-This is easily demonstrated by calculating the theoretical yield with the following formula: XY where x is the average coupling efficiency and y the number of coupling.
+This is easily demonstrated by calculating the theoretical yield with the following formula: XY where "x" is the average coupling efficiency and "y" is the number of coupling.

-For example, a synthesis of a 30mer (which requires 29 couplings) with an average coupling efficiency of 99%theoretically yields 75% of product (0.9929).
+For example, a synthesis of a 30mer (which requires 29 couplings) with an average coupling efficiency of 99%, theoretically yields 75% of product (0.9929).
 That same synthesis at 98% efficiency will have a maximum yield of only 55%.
-That one percent costs nearly half the material.
+That one percent difference costs nearly half of the material.
 Consider the difficulty of making a 70 mer.
 Even at 99%, the best one could hope for is 50% yield.
 At 98% it becomes an abysmal 25% yield.